 One of the favorites is Ghapama, a very colorful and tasty festive dish created from pumpkin.
 A big pumpkin is cleaned from the flesh, and then it is filled with rice, dried apricots, raisins, nuts, butter and honey.

-Armenian traditional desserts include Pakhlava (layers of thin pastry filled with butter, syrop, crushed nuts, sugar, cardamom, lemon juice with spices, rose water and honey) and Gata, a pastry stuffed with a sweet filling ‘khoriz’ (fluffy mixture of flour, butter, sugar and most commonly walnuts).
+Armenian traditional desserts include Pakhlava (layers of thin pastry filled with butter, syrop, crushed nuts, sugar, cardamom, lemon juice with spices, rose water and honey) and Gata, a pastry stuffed with a sweet filling 'khoriz' (fluffy mixture of flour, butter, sugar and most commonly walnuts).
 Gata is served with coffee and also eaten with Matsun.
 Matsun (reminiscent of Yoghurt) - is a thick fermented milk product, which the Armenians have been making since time immemorial.

 Sweet Sujukh (not to be mistaken for the meat variety, for it is made from strings of shelled walnuts dipped in grape syrup until a thick and tender coat covers them) is a wonderful high energy snack that can be taken on hikes and daily excursions and eaten at will.

 Like a Greek or Turkish coffee, Armenian coffee is a demitasse of thick brew boiled and served with powdered grounds in individual copper or brass pots.

 Tea in Armenia can be a delight, especially if it is herbal.
 Armenians will spend spring and summer collecting mountain herbs, drying them for teas.
 Name an herb, and it is available in tea form in Armenia!